Xhakayoub/showel/README.md

 # RealProfil Omeka-s Module

+## What ?
 It is a module that allows you to take an image, analyze it and just render the images that contains only one person (profile picture), by making the facial recognition of each image

    -If the module does not detect a face in an image, it will consider it empty and it will delete it -If the module detects several faces in an image, it will consider it too busy and useless.

-## Why
+## Why ?
 -When LinkedIn tries to fix this problem like that, so we need to have a module like Realprofil
 ![linkedin](https://user-images.githubusercontent.com/43969272/49691152-a46cbf80-fb3c-11e8-8639-78380f4c6406.PNG)

-## How to Install
+## How to Install ?

 ### From the Omeka-s Module Directory